Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Deployment Blue / Green

-* Not a “direct feature” of Elastic Beanstalk
+* Not a "direct feature" of Elastic Beanstalk
 * Zero downtime and release facility
-* Create a new “stage” environment and v1 deploy v2 there
+* Create a new "stage" environment and v1 deploy v2 there
 * The new environment (green) can be validated independently and roll back if issues
 * Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment
 * Using Beanstalk "swap URLs" when done with the environment test